Many Joyful Noises

 There comes a certain age when the notes and tone and the right mouth shapes will matter (I mean—Julie Andrews made her stage debut at age 12…).
 But give me a kindergartener at Christmastime any day to show us all how “Joy to the World” is really meant to be sung.

 When we say the word “noise” in our world today, most often we’re referring to something indistinct or something we wish would stop.
 We turn down noisy TVs.
 We tell the dog to stop making so much noise.
+We mute social media apps on our phones for a break from all the noise of others.
 This makes sense, especially after learning the word “noise” comes from the Latin roots for “disgust” and “injury.”

 Music plays three major roles throughout the Bible.
 It functions as art, as medicine, and as a community activity.
-Each of these spaces comes with its own cacophony of sound, and each can carry a world of joy and sorrow.
+Each of these spaces comes with its own cacophony, and each can carry a lesson for how we can live better with each other.

 Music as Art